kuboosoft/united-build/README.md

 # united-build

-URPMS, is a light tool for build rpms using rpmbuild and mock with docker, useful in Popular CI services.
-The project is in a primary phase.
-Unite-Build is part of the infraestructure of United RPMS Project.
+URPMS/unibuild, is a light tool for build rpms using rpmbuild or mock with docker, useful in Popular CI services.
+Short discription:
+- It rebase your package to the latest version from a github repository; if detects a massive rebuild.
+- You can use svn sources
+- Unibuild test your package, installing after built.
+- Build in mode mock and rpmbuild; by default in mode rpmbuild.
+- You can choise branches in your github repository for build your rpm.

+Your github repository need to include: 1 spec file (with downloables source files), patches.

+The project is in a primary phase. "unibuild" is part of the infraestructure of UnitedRPMs Project.

 ## ** Usage **